dart-lang/language/accepted/future-releases/small-features-21Q1/feature-specification.md

 interact with libraries using those features (opted in libraries) as follows.

 In an opted out library:
-* It is a compile-time error to declare an operator method named `>>>`, or if to have `e1 >>> e2` as an expression.
+* It is a compile-time error to declare an operator method named `>>>`, or to have `e1 >>> e2` as an expression.
-* It is a compile-time error to contain an explicit type argument on an annotation constructor invocation.
+* It is a compile-time error for an annotation constructor invocation to have an explicity type argument.
 * It is a compile-time error to declare a type parameter with a generic function type (GFT) as bound.
-* It is a compile-time to use a GFT as a type argument anywhere.
+* It is a compile-time error to use a GFT as a type argument anywhere.
 This includes:
     * Inferred types.
     * The implicit type arguments of an instantiated tear-off.
     * Types produced by instantiate to bounds.